xLPMG/bareiron/README.md

 The goal of this project is to enable hosting Minecraft servers on very weak devices, such as the ESP32.
 The project's priorities are, in order: **memory usage**, **performance**, and **features**.
 Because of this, compliance with vanilla Minecraft is not guaranteed, nor is it a goal of the project.

 ## Quick start
+For PC x86_64 platforms, grab the [latest build binary](https://github.com/p2r3/bareiron/releases/download/latest/bareiron.exe) and run it.
+The file is a [Cosmopolitan polyglot](https://github.com/jart/cosmopolitan), which means it'll run on Windows, Linux, and possibly Mac, despite the file extension.

+For microcontrollers, see the section on **compilation** below.

+## Compilation
 Before compiling, you'll need to dump registry data from a vanilla Minecraft server.
 Create a folder called `notchian` here, and put a Minecraft server JAR in it.
 Then, follow [this guide](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Data_Generators) to dump all of the registries.
 Finally, run `build_registries.js` with `node`, `bun`, or `deno`.

 - To target Linux, install `gcc` and run `build.sh`
 - To target an ESP variant, set up a PlatformIO project and clone this repository on top of it.
+- There's currently no streamlined build process for Windows.
+Contributions in this area are welcome!

 ## Configuration
 Most user-friendly configuration options are available in `include/globals.h`, including WiFi credentials for embedded setups.
 Of course, many more things can be configured by editing the source code.